A new quasi-analytic class: Stacks and perforations

-and consider it as a one-dimensional complex manifold (a disconnected Riemann surface).
+and consider it as a one-dimensional complex manifold.
 It comes equipped with two projection maps

 We may envision $\X$ as an infinite stack\footnote{The word {\em stack} is usually used in algebraic geometry for a much more elaborate mathematical structure.
-Our use of the word is more in line with that in common language, like a stack of paper sheets.} of sheets $X_n:=q^{-1}(n)$, which all, via $p$, are identified with the complex projective line $\PM$.
-Note that any subset $\cU \subset \X$ automatically comes with a similar stacked structure, by restricting the maps $p$ and $q$ to $\cU$.
-So, an open subset $\cU \subset \X$ is the disjoint union of open sets $\cU_n=\cU \bigcap \X_n$ which, via $p$, corresponds 1-1 to sequences of open sets $U_n=p(\cU_n) \subset \P$, and $\cU_n=p^{-1}(U_n) \cap \X_n$.
+Our use of the word is more in line with that in common language, like a stack of paper sheets.} of sheets $X_n:=q^{-1}(n)$.
+Via the map $\pi$, the sheets are identified with the complex line $\CM$ and are therefore equipped with a flat metric.
+Such stacks form a trivial example of a log-Riemann surface~\cite{Perez-Marco_Biswas}.
+Note that any subset $\cU \subset \X$ automatically comes with a similar stacked structure, by restricting the maps $\pi$ and $\nu$ to $\cU$.
+So, an open subset $\cU \subset \X$ is the disjoint union of open sets $\cU_n=\cU \bigcap \X_n$ which, via $\pi$, corresponds 1-1 to sequences of open sets $U_n=\pi(\cU_n) \subset \CM$, and $\cU_n=\pi^{-1}(U_n) \cap \X_n$.
 Similarly, a sequence of holomorphic functions $f_n: U_n \to \C$ corresponds 1-1 to a holomorphic function $f: \cU \to \C$, defined by putting $f(n,z)=f_n(z)$, etc.

-Typically we are interested in sequences $f_1, f_2,\ldots$ of rational functions, or more generally functions with isolated singularities, like meromorphic functions.
+Typically we are interested in sequences $f_1, f_2,\ldots$ of rational functions, or more generally functions with isolated singularities, like meromorphic functions, where singularity always means an unramified singularity.